GrantFS/font-awesome/README.md

 ## Variables

+Pass a string and the class will be set
+Pass an integer and the count will be set

+### Passing an array

-Any of the below variables can be passed in an array to the icon.
+Minimum of 2 variables passed to validate check

 - class = The class for the icon.
 - transform = The transform for the icon.